timsutton/punic/README.markdown

 The current roadmap for Punic is as follows (in rough order of priority):

+- [X] Support branch style Cartfile specifications.
 - [ ] `copy-frameworks` subcommand.
-- [ ] Support branch style Cartfile specifications.
 - [ ] Run on travis
 - [ ] Reliability.
 Punic needs to be tested against as many other Cartfiles as possible and needs to reliably produce the same build order
 - [ ] Support `build` subcommand's `--no-skip-current` switch
 - [ ] `fetch` subcommand
 - [ ] Support specifying target dependencies at command line.
 (This is relatively low priority because incremental Punic builds are much much quicker than slow carthage clean builds.)
 - [ ] Support `Cartfile.private` functionality
 - [ ] Replace Cartfiles with a better, more expressive file format (yaml? toml?).
+Partially done.
 - [ ] Add a `migrate` subcommand that can migrate Cartfiles to the new format.
-- [ ] Allow specification of platforms in new style config file.
-Cache xcodeproject and scheme info in new style build artifact files (replacing .resolved)
+- [X] Allow specification of default platforms and configurations in new style config file (`punic.yaml`)
+- [ ] Cache xcodeproject and scheme info in new style build artifact files (replacing .resolved)

+## New Features

+TODO: Discuss differences between punic and carthage here.

+## Configuration

+TODO: Discuss `punic.yaml` here.

 ## Frequently Answer Questions